danielhuesken/minimeta-widget/readme.txt

 In the Plugin file are dependings for files where the plugin work.
 This dependings must be commentet out.

-= Can I make own Admin Links / Style sheet files=
+= Can I make own Admin Links / Style sheet files =

 Yes, simply copy the minimeta-adminlinks.php or minimeta-widget.css file in the custom folder and edit it.
 The files in the custom folder will not be overweritet on Plugin Updates.